ksator/EVPN_DCI_automation/README.md

 Content for an EVPN_DCI_automation demo

 ### What to find in this repo:
-ansible playbooks are pb.*.yml
+ansible playbooks are pb.*.yml files at the root of the repository.
-ansible inventory file is hosts
+ansible inventory file is hosts file at the root of the repository.
 jinja templates are j2 files in the directory templates
-variables are yml files under group_vars and host_vars
+variables are yml files under group_vars and host_vars directories

 ### how to clone this repo:
 ```